 Diabetes, obesity, and eating disorders are at epidemic proportions in the U.S. and around the world.
 The epidemiologies of the three are tightly interwoven.
 Understanding these conditions and the interfaces between them is central to planning interventions and public health policies.

-Textbook readings, online article readings, and lecture presentations
+Textbook readings and lecture presentations

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussion are collaborative learning experiences.
 Each of the 3 discussion assignments will consist of a thread of at least 400 words and at least 2 replies.
 The replies must consist of at least 150 words.
 For each thread, support your assertions with a minimum of 2 scholarly citations in AMA format.
 Each reply must incorporate at least 1 scholarly citation in AMA format.
 It is expected that the information you present in the initial post and reply posts is evidence-based.
 Any sources cited must have been published within the last five years.
 Acceptable sources include peer-reviewed research and review articles and the course textbook (where applicable).
 Limited use of professional websites such as the CDC, WHO, or other government organizations is accepted for presenting facts and statistics.

 Students will be assigned a camp website related to the management and/or prevention of childhood overweight/obesity and will assume the role of a public health official tasked with evaluating the camp's overall effectiveness.
 The student will use the Camp Assessment Tool to evaluate the summer camp and develop a report of program strengths and weakness, supported by improvement recommendations.

 Assessment Tool Assignments (4)